NFDI4BIOIMAGE/Cologne-Hackathon-2023/Installation/ARC/README.md

 2. Move this file into a directory of your choice (not an ARC), if you have already another version installed, place this file in the same directory.
 If both have the same name, replace the previous file with the new file.

-3. In the file explorer, go into the directory in which you placed the arc download and type “cmd” in the field showing the file path.
+3. In the file explorer, go into the directory in which you placed the download and type “cmd” in the field showing the file path.

 4. The command prompt opens inside this directory